Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks: Axiomatic Performance Metrics for Path-Aware Protocols

 \section{Axiomatic Performance Metrics for Path-Aware Protocols}

-~ Having analytically characterized the system's dynamic equilibria, we now introduce the set of axioms used to quantitatively evaluate their performance.
-This operationalizes the core of the axiomatic method, providing a rigorous, multi-dimensional framework for rating the emergent behavior induced by a given MPCC protocol.
-A key contribution of our work is the re-interpretation of these axioms for the context of a perpetually oscillating system.
+Having analytically characterized the system's dynamic equilibria, we now introduce the set of axioms used to quantitatively evaluate their performance.
+This operationalizes the core of the axiomatic method, providing a multi-dimensional framework for rating the emergent behavior induced by a given MPCC protocol.

 Unlike in a single-path model where metrics are evaluated at a static fixed point, our ratings are derived from the properties of the entire periodic cycle, such as its amplitude, minimum, and maximum values.
-We now proceed to formalize a metric for each of the five axioms previewed in our background: Efficiency, Loss Avoidance, Convergence, Fairness, and Responsiveness.
-We begin with Efficiency, which captures the productive use of network capacity.
+We formally define five axioms: Efficiency, Loss Avoidance, Convergence, Fairness, and Responsiveness.

-An MPCC protocol's efficiency is determined by its ability to consistently utilize the available network capacity, ensuring that traffic migration does not lead to periods of severe under-utilization.
-We formalize this as follows: \begin{axiom}[Efficiency] An MPCC protocol is said to be $\epsilon$-efficient if, once the system has converged to its dynamic equilibrium (for $t \ge t_0$), the utilization on any path $\pi \in \Pi$ is guaranteed to never drop below the value $\epsilon$.
-The efficiency rating is therefore the minimum sustained utilization across all paths in the equilibrium cycle:
+\begin{axiom}[Efficiency] Efficiency captures the productive use of network capacity.
+An MPCC protocol is said to be $\epsilon$-efficient if, in its dynamic equilibrium ($t \ge t_0$), the utilization on any path $\pi \in \Pi$ never drops below $\epsilon$.
+The rating is the minimum sustained utilization in the cycle:

 Higher values of $\epsilon \in [0, 1]$ are more desirable. \end{axiom}